cloudtrekkie/servertools/README.md

 Thank you very kindly for your interest in contributing to our code!

-Please take a moment and read [CONTRIBUTING.md](Contributing.md) to get you started!
+Please take a moment and read [our Contributing Guide](Contributing.md) to get you started!

 ## Versioning